yoichinak/docs.ja-jp/docs/visual-basic/programming-guide/language-features/arrays/how-to-initialize-an-array-variable.md

 ---
-title: '方法: Visual Basic で配列変数を初期化します。' ms.date: 07/20/2015
+title: 'How to: Initialize an Array Variable' ms.date: 07/20/2015
 helpviewer_keywords:
 - variables [Visual Basic], initializing